abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 {: .definition}

->A linear order is a set of elements, together with a *binary relation* between the elements of the set, which obeys the laws of reflexivity, transitivity, antisymetry, totality.
+>A linear order is a set of elements, together with a *binary relation* between the elements of the set, which obeys the laws of reflexivity, transitivity, antisymmetry, totality.

 Let's check what they are.